lina-conti/NN-from-scratch/README.md

 $ python XOR_MLP.py [-h] [-a {relu,tanh,sigmoid}] [-l LEARNING_RATE] [-s HIDDEN_SIZE] [-e EPOCHS] [-i]
 ```

-The command line above will train a multilayer perceptron (MLP) classifier with one hidden layer to solve the XOR problem.
-The default hyperparameter values can be modified using the command line options. `-i` toggles the interactive mode that takes two boolean values as input and returns the XOR, as calculated by the trained model.
+The command line above will train a multilayer perceptron (MLP) classifier with one hidden layer to solve the XOR problem. `-i` toggles the interactive mode that takes two boolean values as input and returns the XOR, as calculated by the trained model.

+The default hyperparameter values can be modified using the command line options:

+- `activation_function`: activation function to be used, must belong to {'sigmoid', 'tanh', 'relu'}, default={'relu'}

+- `learning_rate`: learning rate to be used, float, default=0.01

+- `hidden_size`: size of the hidden layer, int, default=24

+- `epochs`: maximal number of epochs to train for, int, default=1000

 ### POS Tagging

 We then tested our MLP on the POS tagging task, which is more challenging, as not only weights and biases need to be trained, but also word embeddings.

 #### `train` mode